-The preferred new name was NHS Resolution.
+The result was NHS Resolution.

-Our first task was to design a robust process that would explore alternatives and rigorously test if NHS Resolution was fit for purpose.
+Our first task was to design a robust process that would explore alternatives and rigorously test if NHS Resolution was a fit for purpose name.
 Beyond this, an equally critical mission was to define the service names that would sit underneath the NHS Resolution umbrella.

 Post-rebrand, Studio North assisted the executive team at NHS Resolution in delivering the new brand at conferences and seminars around the country.
 We also produced a communications plan to launch and embed the new brand.